We can't wait to celebrate with you!

 Graduates with torch bearer status at Southwestern will be identified in the Commencement program and will be given a torch bearer chord to wear at the ceremony.
 A graduate is considered to be a torch bearer graduate if a member of the student’s immediate family is a Southwestern alum, faculty or staff member.
 Graduates can identify if they are a Torch Bearer on the Commencement Form.
 The form is available on the Commencement portal page.

-The law school has made arrangements with a professional company to photograph the graduates.
-During the ceremony a photographer will take pictures from the stage of each graduate receiving his/her diploma.
+The law school has arranged with a professional company to photograph the graduates.
+During the ceremony, a photographer will take pictures from the stage of each graduate receiving his/her diploma.
 The photographer will email ordering information directly to graduates approximately five days after the commencement ceremony.
-Complete the Grad Images Photo section on the Commencement 2022 Form by February 4, 2022.
+Complete the Grad Images Photo section on the Commencement 2023 Form by February 3, 2023.
 The form is available on the Commencement portal page.

 Invitations will be provided to each graduate (amount TBD).
 Commencement invitations will be distributed at the Graduate Admin Day in April.
 Invitations are not personalized and are sent to individuals who will be attending the commencement ceremony.

 The commencement announcement and invitation texts are substantially different.
 Announcements state the pertinent information concerning graduation (e.g., degree awarded, date degree received, etc.) and are sent to individuals who will not be attending the commencement ceremony.
 Please allow approximately four weeks for order processing.
 The link for ordering announcements is not yet available and will be sent to graduates via email in January 2023.

 Commencement will be held on Friday, May 19, 2023, at the Rose Bowl.
 The Rose Bowl is located at 1001 Rose Bowl Dr. in Pasadena.
 Time TBD.